Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tauber-Wiener theorems

-We use $p=1,2$ depending on whether $\sigma \in L^1(\R)$ or $L^2(\R)$.
-Because of the conceptual similarity to the space $\mathcal{L}^1$ (see \autoref{de:ell1space} below) we use the same terminology here - The only difference in the set is the $\ve$-covering step.
-We also emphasize on the similarity with the energy on \emph{Barron vector spaces} (see \autoref{sec:barron}) and the definition of Hardy-spaces (see \cite{CoiWei77} and \cite{Ste70}).
-However, there exist several potential candidates for Barron vector space like energies for Tauber-Wiener functions, which differ from classical definitions of Barron vector space energies, where functions are approximated with an additional coefficient (the coefficients $\vw$ in \autoref{sec:barron} on top of $\alpha$ and $\theta$): \begin{itemize} \item A Barron vector space energy for Tauber-Wiener functions is for instance defined as follows: Given a function $\x: \Omega \subseteq \R^m \to \R$, which admits the representation
+\end{definition} Because of the conceptual similarity to the original definition of the $\mathcal{L}^1$-energy (see \autoref{de:ell1space} below) we use the same name here.
+The only difference in the definition is that we use explicitly the $\ve$-accuracy.

+We also explain the similarity of the $\mathcal{L}^1$-energy with the definition of energies on \emph{Barron-vector spaces} (see \autoref{sec:barron}) and the definition of Hardy-spaces (see \cite{CoiWei77} and \cite{Ste70}), respectively.
+We define the following energies of Barron-type: \begin{definition}[Barron-type energy] First, we define two Barron-type energies on sets of generalized functions, distributions (see \autoref{sec:distribution}), respectively: \begin{itemize} \item For a function $\x: \Omega \subseteq \R^m \to \R$, which admits the representation

-We define the \emph{multiplicative Barron energy} as the limes inferior of all \ALNN that converge to $\x$ in a distributional setting:
+we define the \emph{multiplicative Barron-energy} as the limes inferior of all Tauber-Wiener-approximations (see \autoref{eq:wiener_property}) that converge to $\x$ in a distributional setting:

-The term $1$ in $(1+\abs{\theta_k^\noc})^p$ is based on the relation with a standard Barron energy (see \autoref{eq:barron_norm}), where the vector $\vw$ is a one dimensional constant $1$.
-In this case the Barron energy is approximating the $\mathcal{L}^1$-norm defined in \autoref{de:ell1space}.
+The $1$ in $(1+\abs{\theta_k^\noc})^p$ is used to avoid that for small values $\theta_k^\noc$, $k=1,\ldots,\noc$ the multiplicative Barron-energy becomes small.
+This is consistent with the standard Barron-energy (see \autoref{eq:barron_norm}), where the vector $\vw$ is a one dimensional constant $1$.
+In this case the Barron-energy is approximating the $\mathcal{L}^1$-norm defined in \autoref{de:ell1space}. \item The \emph{additive Barron-energy} is defined by